-- 36. Examples of nursing diagnoses using the PNDS include the following: - Risk of infection - Impaired transfer ability - Imbalanced nutrition: more than body requirement - 37.
-Examples of desired patient outcomes include the following: - The patient is free of signs and symptoms of infection. - The patient is free of signs and symptoms of injury related to transfer/transport. - The patient demonstrates knowledge of nutritional requirements related to operative or other invasive procedures. - 38.
-Examples of implementation include the following: - Implements aseptic technique, protects from cross-contamination - Evaluates for signs and symptoms of skin and tissue injury as a result of transfer or transport - Provides instruction regarding dietary needs - (AORN, 2015, pp. 693-710) - 39.
-Perioperative nursing is patient centric, not task oriented.
-Perioperative nurses focus on preventive practice rather than on the identification of problems.
-They must use knowledge, judgment, and skill based on the principles of biological, physiologic, behavioral, social, and nursing sciences to plan and implement care to achieve desired patient outcomes. - 40.
-AORN (2015) has identified patient outcomes that describe the results a patient can expect to achieve during surgical interventions.
-These guidelines reflect the responsibilities of the perioperative nurse and may serve as a framework with which to evaluate patient response to perioperative nursing interventions. - 41.
-The PNDS describes 39 outcome relationships (AORN, 2011, pp. 139-391): - The patient's procedure is performed on the correct site, side, and level. - The patient's current status is communicated throughout the continuum of care. - The patient is free from signs and symptoms of electrical injury.
+- Risk of infection - Impaired transfer ability - Imbalanced nutrition: more than body requirement - 32.
+Examples of desired patient outcomes include the following: - The patient is free of signs and symptoms of infection. - The patient is free of signs and symptoms of injury related to transfer/transport. - The patient demonstrates knowledge of nutritional requirements related to operative or other invasive procedures. - 33.
+Examples of implementation include the following: - Implements aseptic technique, protects from cross-contamination - Evaluates for signs and symptoms of skin and tissue injury as a result of transfer or transport - Provides instruction regarding dietary needs preventive practice rather than on the identification of problems (AORN, 2011, p.
+4).
+They must use knowledge, judgment, and skill based on the principles of biological, physiological, behavioral, social, and nursing sciences to plan and implement care to achieve desired patient outcomes.
+AORN has identified patient outcomes that describe the results a patient can expect to achieve during surgical interventions.
+These standards reflect the responsibilities of the perioperative nurse and may serve as a framework with which to evaluate patient response to perioperative nursing interventions.